-It is needless to say that knowledge is key when it comes to survival.
+It is needless to say that knowledge is key when it comes to survival, especially in 2023.
 Even a super-hard case becomes easier when you know what to do in any situation.
 With knowledge come properly honed survival skills.
 And with them— the ability to pack your survival bag and prepare your survival shelter so that no economic collapse or off-the-grid situation will ever scare you.
 Preparedness is the way to go.
 To be well-prepared means to have all you need to survive: survival weapons, survival food and water, and your belief in yourself.
 But there is a lot more!

 To the point